Raciti/iPLAN/README.md

 Within the Code repository is the iPLAN file containing the execution of the entire pipeline; the View file used for viewing the final data and the other folders contains additional code used for other model tests.

 ## Data
 Within data are the .mat files used for the execution of the pipeline and tests.
+In Data_RPLAN there are the files obtained from the RPLAN code, for obtaining the .mat files.

 ## Model
 The model folder contains all model checkpoints used for this report.